mmokhathi/alx-low_level_programming/0x00-hello_world/README.md

 # 4-puts.c is a C program that prints exactly "Programming is like building a multilingual puzzle
 # 5-printf.c is a C program that prints exactly with proper grammar, but the outcome is a piece of art
 # a C program that prints exactly with proper grammar, but the outcome is a piece of art
+# 6-size.c is a C program that prints the size of various types on the computer it is compiled and run on